Get ‘Squared’ Away With Custom Designs

 “We started the cabinet business in 2008 to provide our clients with a custom-quality cabinet made in Hawaii with a fast turnaround time.
 We wanted them to have the best product available with all the desired features,” Holcomb said.
 “We’re one of probably 200 manufacturers in the U.S. and Canada that uses this particular (cabinet design and fabrication) system TenonCam.”

 Holcomb explains that through the computer system, a client’s plans and design specifications are taken from the schematic stage and transferred to a CNC machine that cuts and drills each piece of cabinetry.
+If you want to know what is cnc machining and cnc machines? then follow the link to learn more.
 The pieces are then transferred to another machine that edge-bands the various parts before heading to the assembly stations.

 “It’s part of a lean manufacturing process that allows us to work more efficiently,” Holcomb said.
 “It saves on time and costs as well.
 In the old days, when we did all this by hand, what took us a week now takes us a day.
 We’re more efficient and produce more so we are able to pass this cost savings on to our clients.
 One of the good things is that our cabinets are made in Hawaii, so if anything changes, or any pieces need to be replicated, we’re able to react right then, quickly.
 That’s another advantage for our customers.”